 Just below the hatchery there is an Interpretative Site, which allows public access to a small stretch of the creek.
 Public access then picks up again two-miles down stream, below Hot Creek Ranch.
 Despite offering a parking area and restrooms at the Hot Creek Geological Site, the U.S. Forest Service no longer allows people swim at Hot Creek because of inconsistencies in the water’s temperatures.

 While the fishing may not always be very easy at Hot Creek, the scenery is always easy on the eyes.
 Much of Hot Creek flows through a small canyon with the Sierra Nevada to the west and the Glass Mountains to the east.
-The creek was even used as the setting for John Wayne’s classic film, “North by Northwest.”
+The creek was even used as the setting for scenes in John Wayne’s classic film, “True Grit”.

 Directions: From Highway 395 just south of Mammoth Lakes, take Hot Creek Hatchery Road past the airport.
 Just before the hatchery, take a right.
-There are several access points and parking areas along the dirt road.
+There are several access points and parking areas along the dirt road, the main one being a paved parking area with restrooms, an overlook, and a paved path down to the creek.

 Fishing at Hot Creek